mmiranda222/.statsuite/devsecops-adoption.md

 - When relevant, the Solution team creates a *confidential* GitLab ticket that is added to the kanban board and prioritized according to the level of vulnerability.

 Third-party components vulnerability dashboard *(for team members only)*: https://gitlab.com/sis-cc/dotstatsuite-documentation/-/snippets/2148995

+:eyes: the current/latest versions for .NET components must be updated by Dev team is order to complete the process.

 ### Code quality